mmorykan/YoutubeDownloader/README.md

 All input fields in the program are optional except for the URL text box.

 ## Installation
+First install pyqt5 from <a href="https://www.qt.io/download-qt-installer">pyqt installer</a> and add the command qmake to your PATH.
-To run the program, create a Python virtual environment and install all the requirements in requirements.txt:
+Then, create a Python virtual environment and install all the requirements in requirements.txt:

 `python3 -m pip install -r requirements.txt`